-- 3.12.1 The Nene Valley runs west-east across the District.
-It is identified as an area of high amenity, landscape, ecological and heritage value. - 3.12.2 The City Council works in partnership with a number of organisations to manage the river environment, both within the boundary defined on the Proposals Map and the wider River Nene catchment area.
+The Nene Valley runs east-west across the District.
+It is identified as an area of high amenity, landscape, ecological and heritage value.

+The City Council works in partnership with a number of organisations to manage the river environment, both within the boundary defined on the Proposals Map and the wider River Nene catchment area.
 Facilities such as the Ferry Meadows Country Park have been provided within the Nene Valley.
-However, we consider there is still scope for further action to enhance the Nene Valley's role for recreation whilst having due regard to other aspects of the river's environment.
+However, we considers there is still scope for further action to enhance the Nene Valley's role for recreation whilst having due regard to other aspects of the river's environment.
 It is envisaged that there will be a gradual transition from informal, dispersed activities in the rural area to more organised, formal activities in the urban area.
-The City Centre Area Action Plan will consider proposals for the use of the River Nene within its boundary. - 3.12.3 To the west of the Urban Area of Peterborough the Nene Valley has high value landscape features, and, from a nature conservation perspective, parts are also designated as a Site of Special Scientific Interest and County Wildlife Site.
+The City Centre Area Action Plan will consider proposals for the use of the River Nene within its boundary.

+To the west of the Urban Area of Peterborough the Nene Valley has high value landscape features, and, from a nature conservation perspective, parts are also designated as a Site of Special Scientific Interest and County Wildlife Site.
 East of the City lie the Nene Washes SSSI and other wetland sites.
 The Nene Washes are of international importance for nature conservation.
 They are a Special Protection Area under the terms of Article 4 of the EC Council Directive 79/409/EEC on the Conservation of Wild Birds; and a 'Ramsar' site under the terms of the 1971 Ramsar Convention on Wetlands of International Importance (as amended).
-Part of the Nene Washes (Mortons Leam) is designated as a Special Area of Conservation for spined loach. - 3.12.4Where these designations apply, the duty to further the conservation and enhancement of the features for which the site is of special interest will carry considerable weight in decision-making.
+Part of the

+Nene Washes (Morton Leam) has now also been designated as a Special Area of Conservation for spined loach.

+Where these designations apply, the duty to further the conservation and enhancement of the features for which the site is of special interest will carry considerable weight in decision-making.
 In other parts of the Nene Valley recreation development will be encouraged, subject to there not being any unacceptable impact on these considerations.

-Core Strategy policies: CS 19 - Open Space and Green Infrastructure

-CS 20 - Landscape Character

-CS 21 - Biodiversity and Geological Conservation

-OB3 - Urban and Rural Character and Distinctiveness

-OB20 - Sites of Environmental Importance

-OB22 - Open Space and Sport

-OB24 - River Nene
+Core Strategy policies: CS 19 - Open Space and Green Infrastructure CS 20 - Landscape Character CS 21 - Biodiversity and Geological Conservation Core Strategy objectives: OB2 - Environment Capital OB3 - Urban and Rural Character and Distinctiveness OB20 - Sites of Environmental Importance OB22 - Open Space and Sport OB24 - River Nene

-3.12.5 At the Issues and Options stage (PP37), there was equal preference for two options posed.
+At the Issues and Options stage (PP37), there was equal preference for two options posed.
 One option was to include a specific policy on the Nene Valley and the other was to rely on international, national policies and the Core Strategy policy.
-However, as the Nene Valley is a particularly distinctive asset for Peterborough, its use should be controlled and landscape safeguarded for the benefit of local people.
-Policy PP12 is included for this purpose.
+However, as the Nene Valley is viewed as an important asset for Peterborough, its use should be controlled and landscape safeguarded for the benefit of local people.
+Policy PP11 is included for this purpose.